Skip to main content

 While you’re out on your road trip around Iceland, take a few days to explore the gems of North Iceland.
 June is a great time to see the unique landscape of the region and spend time exploring them.

-Take a walk through the lush canyon of Ásbyrgi, witness Europe’s most powerful waterfall, Dettifoss, and dive into the otherworldly scenery of the Lake Mývatn Nature Reserve.
+Take a walk through the lush canyon of Ásbyrgi and witness Europe’s most powerful waterfall, Dettifoss.
+Then, dive into the otherworldly scenery of the Lake Mývatn Nature Reserve.

 Finally, we couldn’t mention North Iceland without recommending the two capitals of the region.
 Spend some time discovering Akureyri, the second-largest city in Iceland and the “Capital of the North”.
 Wildlife enthusiasts will want to stop by the whale-watching capital of Iceland, Húsavík.